-The Company has contingent liabilities in respect of the legal and regulatory claims arising in the ordinary course of business and the outcome of which often cannot be reliably anticipated.
-The major part of the contingent liabilities relates to one legal case (claimed amount of MKD 240 million) for damage compensation against the Company for alleged abuse of the dominant position in terms of the access to data transfer networks.
-Based on the legal advice and the strong legal arguments presented in the court procedure, the management believes that it is not probable that the court procedure will result in a liability of the claimed size.
-Accordingly, no provision was made as of 31 December 2020 and 2019.
-The management does not anticipate any material liabilities arising from the contingent liabilities other than those provided for (see note 16).
+The Company has contingent liabilities in respect of the legal and regulatory claims arising from the ordinary course of business and the outcome of which often cannot be reliably anticipated.
+The major part of the contingent liabilities relates to two legal cases.
+The first one, with claimed amount of MKD 240 million, related to damage compensation against the Company for an alleged abuse of the dominant position in terms of access to data transfer networks.
+Based on legal advice and strong legal arguments presented in the court procedure, the management believes that it is not probable that this court procedure will result in a liability of the claimed size.
+The second case, relates to court ruling by the Supreme Court that returned the case in front of a second-instance court.
+According to this, an old legal case has been reopened related to a payment order based on an issued invoice for the additional payment of radiofrequency fees for the year 2005 with a claimed amount of MKD 89 million plus default interest.
+Based on the conditions and circumstances the Management believe that the outcome of this legal case will not turnout negative and the probability of losing the case has been assessed to be below 50%, due to which no provision is required and recognized in the current financial year.
+Accordingly, no provision was made as of 31 December 2021 and 2020.
+At the moment, the Management, does not anticipate any material liabilities arising from the contingent liabilities other than those provided for (see note 16).